samimassoud/bike-sharing-business/README.md

 - New York: `new_york_city.csv`
 - Washington: `washington.csv`
 ## Contributors:
+1. Sami
-1. Bara'ah
+2. Bara'ah
-2. Mohannad Taqatqa
+3. Mohannad Taqatqa
-3. Moment Qarajeh
+4. Moment Qarajeh
-4. Rana Nofal
+5. Rana Nofal
 ## How to Run
 1. Clone the repository.
 2. Ensure the datasets are in the same directory as the script.